TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 ::::::

-As a corollary we find a second argument why an $n\times n$ matrix cannot have more than $n$ different eigenvalues: a polynomial of degree $n$ can have at most $n$ zeros.
+As a corollary we find a second argument why an $n\times n$-matrix cannot have more than $n$ different eigenvalues: a polynomial of degree $n$ can have at most $n$ zeros.

 A note of warning: to compute the determinant of the matrix $A - \lambda I$ it may seem helpful to first row reduce the matrix $A$ to echelon form $E$, and then take the determinant of $E - \lambda I$, which is a triangular matrix.
 However, that procedure is incorrect.
 Except for very special cases, in general